A delightful way to stay connected

 Finding message-market fit through discovery sprints and rapid prototyping

-The thoughtbot team worked closely with Knect founder Josh, in conducting research and discovery work including user interviews, competitor analysis, market segmentation exercises, assumptions mapping, and user testing.
+The research and discovery work included user interviews, competitor analysis, market segmentation exercises, assumptions mapping, and user testing.

-In order to develop the solution further and assess message-market fit, we iterated on the product through rapid prototyping, validating and evolving our ideas with user feedback during the interviews with potential customers.
+We iterated on the concept through rapid prototyping, validating and evolving ideas with user feedback.

-This discovery work informed the technical strategy that we were about to tackle in the next phase of the project.
-Before we invested substantial time and money into building the actual product, we made sure to establish the foundations of our product strategy by learning what would provide real value to users.
+This discovery work informed the technical strategy that we were about to tackle in the next phase of the project and significantly de-risked the build for Josh and his team.

 De-risking through technical feasibility spikes